Custom Validity Messages: Implementation & UX Patterns

 stepMismatch: 'Value must be a multiple of {step}.',

-badInput: 'The browser cannot parse this value.'
+badInput: 'The browser cannot parse this value.',

 };

-function resolveMessage(input: HTMLInputElement): string {
+export function resolveMessage(input: HTMLInputElement): string {

-const activeFlag = Object.keys(ERROR_TEMPLATES).find(
+const v = input.validity;

-if (!activeFlag) return '';
+if (!flag) return '';

-template = template.replace('{step}', input.step || '');
+.replace('{step}', input.step || '');

 }

-State-Driven Validation Feedback
+State-Driven Feedback Timing

 interface FieldState {